 - Detect IgG and IgM antibodies against Borrelia

 - Results are only significant with corresponding clinical symptoms because:

 - Positive results only demonstrate exposure to Borrelia (not necessarily current infection).

 - False negative results are possible if seroconversion has not yet occurred (may take up to 8 weeks).

 - Various diseases can lead to a false positive serology as a result of cross-reactions, including:

 - Elevated serum creatine phosphokinase, leukocytosis, leukopenia, anemia, and/or thrombocytopenia

 - Signs of lymphocytic meningitis, including elevated protein (due to a disrupted blood-brain barrier) and pleocytosis

-- If peripheral neurological symptoms are present (to assess axonal damage):
+If peripheral neurological symptoms are present: evaluate axonal damage

 - Electromyography: reduced interference pattern